VAPOR CONTROL SYSTEMS (VCS)DHS Logo

 To ensure that all of the Coast Guard accepted CEs perform the facility VCS certification under a standard set of criteria, the Hazardous Materials Division issued detailed guidelines to all certifying entities in October 1991, for conducting review, certification, and initial inspection of shore side facility VCSs.
 New regulations, 33 CFR 154 Subpart P, took effect on August 15, 2013 for new facilities and on August 15, 2016 for existing facilities.
 These new regulations replaced 33 CFR 154 Subpart E. Under the administrative requirements of the guidelines, a certifying entity, upon its satisfaction, is required to issue a certification letter to the cognizant COTP stating that the facility VCS complies with 33 CFR part 154, subpart P and other applicable Coast Guard requirements.
 The certifying entity is also required, under a separate Coast Guard guideline, to provide the Hazardous Materials Division with an oversight letter forwarding the required technical information for the VCS certified.

-The Hazardous Materials Division maintains a page on Homeport which contains information and documents relating to the VCS regulations.
-These documents include a list of accepted certifying entities, a list of facilities certified for dual barge loading operations, policy letters related to VCS, and guidance for certifying entities and facilities.
+The Hazardous Materials Division maintains documents relating to the VCS regulations, which include a list of accepted certifying entities, a list of facilities certified for dual barge loading operations, policy letters related to VCS, and guidance for certifying entities and facilities.

 PROGRAM RESPONSIBILITIES

-At the Coast Guard Headquarters level, the Commandant’s Office of Vessel Activities (CG-543), serves as program manager for COTPs and OCMIs in administering facility VCS and vessel VCS regulations.
-The Hazardous Materials Division is responsible for managing and developing the technical aspects of the VCS regulations.
+At the Coast Guard Headquarters level, the Hazardous Materials Division is responsible for managing and developing the technical aspects of the VCS regulations.
 These responsibilities include the development of VCS requirements for individual chemicals, explaining the technical aspects of the regulations to industry, administering exemption requests, and approving and providing technical advice to certifying entities, vessel classification societies, and other Coast Guard offices.

 CONTACT THE HAZARDOUS MATERIALS DIVISION (CG-ENG-5)